-Your tasks may include:
+Your daily tasks might include:

 - Planting, weeding, watering, picking fruits

-- Addressing various community needs
+- Educating on various community needs

 Program Duration & Availability